 By Robert Scott Duncanson

 The Romantic period gave painters permission to go outside and paint landscapes that were supplemented by their emotions and imagination.
-You can see the vibrant colors are highly saturated in every part of this painting, causing the forest to look like it’s larger than life, and thus engulfing the tiny men who are barely visible on the riverbank in the middle ground.
-In the past, many painters depicted seasons as a morose passing of time, but this beautiful piece does a great job of magnifying the positive and lively feelings of fall.
+You can see the vibrant colors are highly saturated in every part of this painting, causing the forest to look like it’s larger than life, thus engulfing the tiny men who are barely visible on the riverbank in the middle ground.
+This beautiful piece does a great job of magnifying the positive and lively feelings of fall.

 Wooded Path in Autumn, cir.
 1902